redis-developer/redis-developer-old/content/get-started/01-db-create.md

 ![My Image]({{ '/images/getting_started/recloud8.png' | url }} )

-# Docker
+# Using Docker

 ### Pre-requisite

 - Ensure that Docker is installed in your system.
-Refer https://docs.docker.com/docker-for-mac/install/ to install Docker on Mac.
+If you're new, refer https://docs.docker.com/docker-for-mac/install/ to install Docker on Mac.

 ### Run the container